 12 Insider Tips to Some of Gulf Shores' Best Restaurants

-Everyone knows you go to Gulf Shores, AL, for the beautiful white, sandy beaches.
-But did you know that Gulf Shores has some notable foodie spots that you just cannot miss?
-Here are some tips to navigate these busy hot spots!
+Everyone goes to Gulf Shores, AL, for the beautiful white, sandy beaches.
+But did you know that Gulf Shores has some of the most notable foodie spots in the South?
+Here are some tips to navigate these busy Gulf Shores restaurants.

 It's vacation, which means, ditch the low carb diet for a few days and really enjoy yourself!
 Let your eyes enjoy the sights AND your belly enjoy the food next time you're in the Gulf Shores/Orange Beach area.

 Our family was hosted by the Gulf Shores Convention and Visitors Bureau last week, and they gave us the inside scoop on the best restaurants in town.
-We visited many of them, but these stood out!
+We visited many of them, but the eateries below stood out!
 Do not miss these restaurants during your next beach vacay.

 Jimmy Buffet's sister, Lucy Buffet, owns this little slice of beach-eatery heaven.
 It's a family vacation's paradise with sandy games, ropes course, arcade, live music, and beautiful waterway views to entertain.
 It's a popular place for visitors, but did you know that Lulu's offers an allergy menu?
 We didn't.